mwgit00/BeerBottleData/README.md

 # BeerBottleData

 This repo has pictures of brown beer bottles.
 So if you want to try to train some kind of brown beer bottle classifier, here is some data for you.
-I've never had any good beer come out of a green or clear beer bottle so those colors have been omitted on purpose.
+Green and clear beer bottles have been omitted on purpose.

 I made a light box with a "green screen" background for photographing the bottles.
 Data Set 1 has some images that are slightly blurry.
 I think I accidentally selected the wrong focus mode for those pictures.
 So I did a reshoot with the same set of beer bottles.
 That's why there's Data Set 1 and Data Set 1 Reshoot.
 I also don't know how effective my attempt at making a green screen will be for extracting just the bottle from the image.
 Hopefully there are enough good shots to make the data useful.